David Nofoaluma: 2019

-Nofoaluma suffered a shoulder injury in the preseason and didn't make an appearance in first grade until round 11.
+Nofoaluma suffered a shoulder injury in the preseason and did not make an appearance in first grade until round 11.
 He remained in the team for the rest of the year, scoring 8 tries in his 14 games.
 In round 23, he scored his first ever hat-trick of tries in Wests 46–4 win over the Newcastle Knights at Campbelltown Stadium.

 2020

 Nofoaluma scored two tries for Wests in round 1 of the 2020 NRL season as the club defeated St. George Illawarra 24–14 at WIN Stadium.

 After a further 2 tries in round 4, he led the competition with 6 tries, 2 ahead of his closest rival.
 In round 7, he scored a third double as the Wests Tigers defeated Canterbury-Bankstown 34–6.

 In round 17, he scored a hat-trick as Wests defeated Manly-Warringah 34-32 at Brookvale Oval, taking him three clear on the NRL's leading try-scorer list for the season.
 He was still leading the competition with 17 tries coming in to final round of the season, but was surpassed when Kyle Feldt scored 3 tries and then Alex Johnston scored 5.
+He was named as one of two Dally M winger of the year.

 2021

 With the departure of Benji Marshall at the end of 2020, Nofoaluma entered the season as Wests Tigers' long serving player.

-In round 9, he scored two tries in a 28-36 loss against the Gold Coast at Campbelltown.
 In round 18 against Brisbane, he scored his 85th and 86th try for the Wests Tigers, becoming their all-time leading try scorer, surpassing the record of 84 held by Marshall and Chris Lawrence.

 Nofoaluma played in all 24 regular season games, his 13 tries the most for the club in 2021.
 He led the competition in offloads, completing 50, and placed 11th for tackle breaks, and 6th in runs.

 2022

+On 27 July, Nofoaluma joined Melbourne on loan until the end of the season.
+In round 21, he made his debut for them against the Gold Coast Titans.
+He had his jersey (cap 224) presented to him by former Wests Tigers and Melbourne player Harry Grant.

+Nofoaluma stated that when he played for the Melbourne club that he had "fallen in love with rugby league again".

+In the elimination final, he played for Melbourne in their 28-20 loss against Canberra.
+Before the elimination final took place, Nofoaluma had the second longest finals drought of any active player.
+The match was Nofoaluma's last appearance for Melbourne, after making six appearances and scoring four tries, with the winger set to return to Wests Tigers for the 2023 season.

+2023

-In round 6 of the 2022 NRL season, Nofoaluma scored two tries for the Wests Tigers in a 21-20 upset victory over Parramatta.
-Wests had gone into the match having lost their opening five games.
+In round 9 of the 2023 NRL season, Nofoaluma scored his 100th try in the NRL as the Wests Tigers recorded their first victory in 273 days defeating back to back premiers Penrith 12-8.

-The following week, he scored a further two tries in the clubs 23-22 victory over South Sydney.
+Nofoaluma played a total of 17 games for the Wests Tigers in the 2023 NRL season as the club finished with the Wooden Spoon for a second straight year.